actor-framework/actor-framework.github.io/README.md

 Jekyll Setup for Local Testing
 ==============================

-You will need to install ruby, nodjs, rdiscount, and jekyll:
+You will need to install ruby, nodejs, rdiscount, and jekyll:

 ```
 $PKG_MGR install ruby nodejs